Film Studies AS & A Level

 Why take Film Studies?
 Do you enjoy watching films?
 Would you like to find out more about them?
 Would you like to find out more about the roles played by directors, actors, camera operators, editors and more?
 If you enjoy films, if you are willing to bring your existing knowledge of films to York College and develop it, if you are keen to open yourself up to new and unexplored aspects of the world of movies, then we would like to hear from you.

-A minimum of 4 subjects at grade 5 or above at GCSE including English Language or English literature, plus a grade 4 or above in English Language.
+A minimum of 4 subjects at grade 5 or above at GCSE including English Language.

 What will I study?